djspinmonkey/djspinmonkey.github.io/_posts/2023-06-26-ignite-hiring.md

 one tradeoff described.
 An application that did not include any tradeoffs was unlikely to proceed.
 A tradeoff should have at least two plausible choices with pluses and minuses on both sides.
-"We didn't have time for everything, so we focused on X" is not a tradeoff, because having infinite time is not an option.
-"We only had time to implement either feature X or feature Y. We went with X because [reasons]" is an ok tradeoff description, but not great.
+"We didn't have time for everything, so we focused on X" is not a tradeoff at all, because only one possibility is mentioned (having infinite time is not an option).
+"We only had time to implement either feature X or feature Y. We went with X because [reasons]" is a mediocre tradeoff description, but not great.
 A great description of a tradeoff might look something like this: "We had to choose option X or option Y. X is better at [things], but Y is better for [other things].
-[Something] was the most important consideration for us, because [reasons], so we went with X." This could be about architectural styles, libraries, databases, or any other decision that had multiple reasonable options that the candidate had to choose between.
+[Something] was the most important consideration for us, because [reasons], so we went with X."
+This could be about architectural styles, libraries, databases, or any other decision that had multiple reasonable options that the candidate had to choose between.
 Experienced engineers are almost always thinking about tradeoffs like this as they design and build their systems.

 ### Hiring Manager Screen